jadecobra/python_tdd_exercises/source/TypeError.rst

   .. code-block:: python

     def function_d(arg1, arg2, arg3, arg4):
         return None

   the terminal shows all tests pass...but wait! there's more.
 I can make this better.

-  There's another solution to the above test.
+* There's another solution to the above test.
 What if I can define a function that takes in any number of parameters, is there a signature in python that allows a function to take 1 argument, 4 arguments, or any number of arguments?
 YES!
-I can use the ``*args`` keyword to pass in any number of positional arguments to a function

-* I change ``function_d`` in ``functions.py`` with ``*args``
+I can use the starred expression ``*args`` to pass in any number of positional arguments to to ``function_d`` in ``functions.py``

   .. code-block:: python

     def function_d(*args):
         return None

   the terminal shows all tests still pass.
 FANTASTIC!!

 What happens when you do this with ``function_a``, ``function_b``, ``function_c`` and ``function_d``?

 You now know

 * How to solve a :doc:`ModuleNotFoundError`
 * How to solve an :doc:`/AssertionError`
 * How to solve an :doc:`AttributeError`